 A woman who, in her nearly 90 years, showed kindness in a large way is Elizabeth Palmer Peabody, who was born on May 16, 1804.
 Called “the Grandmother of Boston,” she was an energy!
 She worked passionately for justice in many fields: the abolition of slavery; having the work of promising artists known—including the writer Nathaniel Hawthorne and the painter Washington Allston; and the field for which she is most remembered—as founder of the kindergarten in America.
 Elizabeth Peabody has been described as kind, having “a large heart,” as “a profound optimist…believing that change was possible, even inevitable.”
 Yet, even as she did so much to make people’s lives better, she also had a false idea of kindness, which women have had—feeling we should make people’s decisions for them because we know best what is right.

 Elizabeth was the first of six children born to Nathaniel Peabody and Elizabeth Palmer, who were teachers.
 Mrs. Peabody read to the children from great works of literature and history, and taught her three daughters in the school she ran to help support the family.
 Elizabeth’s father taught her Latin for two hours a day; she read voraciously, and had a love for learning that impelled her all her life.

-At 16, she took over her mother’s school.
-During that year—which she said was among her happiest—Louise Hall Tharp writes in The Peabody Sisters of Salem,
+At 16, she took over her mother’s school, and she said that year was among her happiest.
+It was then, Louise Hall Tharp writes in The Peabody Sisters of Salem, that

 her reputation as an unusually gifted teacher was…established, for she was able to communicate to her pupils some of her own passion for acquiring knowledge.